webda2l/symfony-docs/components/yaml.rst

 Dumping Collection of Maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the collection of maps uses a hyphen on a separate line as a delimiter.
+When the YAML component dumps collections of maps, it uses a hyphen on a separate
-To use the delimiter line as part of the map dump, use the ``Yaml::DUMP_COMPACT_NESTED_MAPPING`` flag.

-Dump without flag set:
+line as a delimiter:

 .. code-block:: yaml